-Cross-listed (e.g., CE 6xx/CHEE 6xx) courses will have identical course titles for both numbers.
+Cross-listed (e.g., CE676/CHEE676) courses will have identical course titles for both numbers.
 The catalog description for each course will also include a reference to the cross-listed course.
 The student should check the titles for verification.

-5.10 Seminar
+5.15 Seminar

-The CAEM Department requires that all full-time M.S. and full-time Ph.D. if funded through CAEM students take the CE 596A Seminar each semester, each seminar announcement will be posted.
+The CAEM Department requires that all full-time M.S. and full-time Ph.D. if funded through CAEM students take the CE596A Seminar each semester, each seminar announcement will be posted.
 Part-time M.S. and Ph.D. students require to take this course at least once.
 The purpose of these seminars is for the faculty and students to gain knowledge in the different research areas of civil engineering.
 One (1) unit of credit will be applied to the graduate program for all semesters enrolled in Seminar for an M.S. or M.E. student.
-Ph.D. students will be granted one (1) unit of credit if the student has taken Seminar one to four times and one additional unit if he/she takes the course five or more times.
+Ph.D. students will be granted one (1) unit of credit if the student has taken Seminar one to four times and one additional unit if the student takes the course five or more times.

-5.11 Manual for Theses and Dissertations
+5.16 Manual for Theses and Dissertations